A Therapy Companion Application

 Patients, Data and Appointments:

-Therapists can prepare for upcoming sessions by staying by reviewing patient data visualizing patient participation and appointments.
+- Therapists can prepare forsessions by reviewing patient data & visualizing patient participation.

 High Fidelity UI

 Document mood each morning using a faces scale.
 Add associated descriptive words from a pre-populated list to elaborate, or enter your own.

 Choose a daily goal to stay on track from a list curated with your therapist.

 Document goal completion, record mood and add associated descriptive words each evening.

 Finally, complete the day by journaling a personal reflection, add a voice recording or photos.